Nestor-Ch/Reach_QDB/README.md

      - **'label_russian'** - russian translation of the question
      - **'label_russian_choices'** - russian labels of choices for each question

-   - **Database_questions** - an evolving table that has the representations of each of the questions.
-This table is created from the Project-database table each time a new survey is uploaded.
-It hosts all of the unique questions in the database.
-Its everchanging nature allows us to track the most recent ways of asking a question.
-While the matching process (see the 'Matching process' chapter) only uses the Project-database table, this file provides a record of the most novel ways of asking questions.
-This table has the following columns:
-     - **'database_label_clean'** - The clean version of the question's english label
-     - **'question_type'** - KOBO column 'type' describing whether the column is a 'select_one', 'select_multiple', 'decimal' or 'integer'
-     - **'true_ID'** - The uuid of the unique question - This identifier is used to locate identical questions across different research cycle to allow intertemporal and inter-cycle comparison [Backend column]
-     - **'DB_ID'** - The name of the question in the data - 'name' column in the KOBO form
-     - **'merger_column'** - a version of 'database_label_clean' with removed stopwords.
-Used during the process data uploading (see the 'Data uploading' section for more details) [Backend column]

 ## Data uploading